photoprism/photoprism/setup/pkg/linux/README.md

 Since these packages need to be set up manually and do not include the system dependencies required to make use of all the features, we recommend that only advanced users choose this installation method.

-Also note that the minimum required glibc version is 2.35, so for example Ubuntu 22.04 (or later) and Debian Bookworm will work with these binaries, but older Linux distributions may not be compatible.
+Also note that the minimum required glibc version is 2.35, so for example Ubuntu 22.04 and Debian Bookworm will work with these binaries, but older Linux distributions may not be compatible.

 ## Usage